MicrosoftDocs/win32-pr.it-it/desktop-src/direct3d11/d3d11-graphics-programming-guide-effects-set-state.md

-<span data-ttu-id="7ff81-115">In secondo luogo, dichiarare le variabili nell'applicazione che possono essere impostate dall'applicazione e aggiorneranno le variabili di effetto.</span><span class="sxs-lookup"><span data-stu-id="7ff81-115">Second, declare variables in the application that can be set by the application, and will then update the effect variables.</span></span>
+<span data-ttu-id="a7137-116">In secondo momento, dichiarare nell'applicazione le variabili che possono essere impostate dall'applicazione e quindi aggiornare le variabili di effetto.</span><span class="sxs-lookup"><span data-stu-id="a7137-116">Second, declare variables in the application that can be set by the application, and will then update the effect variables.</span></span>

 ```